MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 # Explore fundamentals of data visualization with Power BI

-By completing this lab, you'll learn how to import and model data from multiple sources in Power BI Desktop, create relationships and hierarchies for deeper analysis, and format and categorize data to enhance visualization.
-You'll build interactive reports using tables, charts, and maps, and explore data insights through drill-down and cross-highlighting features.
-These skills will enable you to transform raw data into compelling visual stories and actionable business intelligence.
+**Power BI** is a Microsoft tool for turning raw data into charts, maps, and interactive reports, so you can see patterns and tell a story with your data instead of staring at rows of numbers.

+In this lab, you'll use the free **Power BI Desktop** app to bring in some sample sales data (customers, products, and orders), connect those tables together into a simple **data model**, and then build a report with a table, charts, and a map that you can click to explore.
+Don't worry if you've never used Power BI before, every step is explained as you go.

 This lab will take approximately **30** minutes to complete.

+> **Note**: To complete this lab you'll need a Windows computer, as Power BI Desktop only runs on Windows.

 ## Install Power BI Desktop

 If Microsoft Power BI Desktop is not already installed on your Windows computer, you can download and install it for free.

-> _**Tip**: Power BI Desktop is the authoring tool where you build models and reports locally before sharing them.
-It's free to install for learning and prototyping._
+> _**What is Power BI Desktop?** It's the free app where you build your data models and reports on your own computer.
+Once a report is ready, you can optionally publish it to the Power BI service to share it with others._

 1. Download the Power BI Desktop installer from [https://aka.ms/power-bi-desktop](https://aka.ms/power-bi-desktop?azure-portal=true).